 In some scenarios, the cost of a repair is less than the cost of the insurance deductible.
 In this case, you can find a contractor and complete repairs without going through your insurance company.

-How Do Deductibles Impact the Cost of Home Insurance?
+Impact on the Cost of Home Insurance

 Deductibles don’t only impact how much you pay when filing a claim.
 They also impact your insurance premium.

 Understandably, some people choose a policy with the lowest deductible.

 This way, they’ll pay the least amount of money out-of-pocket.
 But while this makes sense from a financial standpoint, paying a low deductible often results in higher insurance premiums.